 At the same time, traditional manufacturers are eeking out ever high efficiencies, reducing the cost to produce and supply these epoxy molding compounds.
 CAPLINQ is no exception to this and we are only more than happy to offer price competitive epoxy molding compounds for each of the Samsung SDI products listed above.

-Please follow the links to learn more about our broad range of epoxy molding compounds including our semiconductor epoxy mold compounds, our industrial- and automotive-grade epoxy mold compounds, or our optically-clear or refelective-white (WMC) mold compounds.
+Please follow the links to learn more about our broad range of epoxy molding compounds including our semiconductor epoxy mold compounds, our industrial- and automotive-grade epoxy mold compounds, or our optically-clear (CMC) or reflective-white (WMC) mold compounds.
 If you have any other questions about epoxy molding compounds, please feel free to leave a comment below or don’t hesitate to contact us.